Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Discussion

 We argue that future research should therefore continue in this direction of extracting better representations of the grammar of an individual.
-The \posNoise algorithm used here is language dependent and suffers from the use of general part of speech categories that are not compatible with Cognitive Linguistics, which instead predicts the existence of categories that are more semantic in nature and at lower degrees of abstractness.
+The \posNoise algorithm used here is language dependent and suffers from the use of general part of speech categories that are actually not fully compatible with Cognitive Linguistics, which instead predicts the existence of categories that are more semantic in nature and at lower degrees of abstraction.
 New future methods should embrace the close relationship between Cognitive Linguistics and Information Theory to gain more insight into grammar, which could consequently lead to further breakthroughs in \AV.

 In addition, \ourApproach is still affected by genre differences and performs less well in registers where there is less variation, such as academic prose.
 These two last limitations affect more or less all existing algorithms which are outperformed by \ourApproach, which could mean that these limitations are intrinsic to \AV and, indeed, there would be good linguistic reasons for why this would be the case.
 Despite these limitations, future methods based on a better understanding of grammar could still lead to more progress.
-In this respect, the reliance on a reference corpus could also be seen as a limitation of any binary \AV method.
-The tendency for future \AV methods should be to increase the power of unary methods that only need a test dataset.
+In this respect, the reliance on a reference corpus could also be seen as a limitation of any binary-extrinsic \AV method.
+The tendency for future \AV methods should be to increase the power of unary methods that consider only the documents within a verification case.

+\ourApproach also suffers from two limitations that also apply to \imOrg because of their bootstrapping component: both algorithms are stochastic and require increased run time due to the number of repetitions.
+In our experiment we noted that \ourApproach is faster than \imOrg, although this depends on the specific implementation.
+Our test of the $\numberRepetitions$ hyperparameter also shows that 30 repetitions are enough for best performance, in contrast to the 100 iterations in \imOrg.
+Although the computational complexity of \ourApproach is still very limited compared to any method using neural networks and running on GPUs, such as \luarAV, a deterministic algorithm would definitely be preferable.